CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

 -------------------

 Python model objects may contain arrays whose sizes depend on the problem: energy grids, cross sections, mesh boundaries, motion tables, tally filters, and many others.
-Nested Python references and arbitrary array shapes cannot be embedded directly in a stable structured dtype.
+Nested Python object references and variable-sized arrays cannot be embedded directly in the stable NumPy structured dtype required by the Numba execution modes.

 MC/DC separates fixed-layout metadata from variable-length values:

 .. image:: ../../images/developer_guide/architecture/runtime_data_layout.png
    :width: 100%
-   :alt: A cell, its boundary surfaces, and a surface-crossing tally become connected runtime records whose variable-length fields are stored in a flat data array.
+   :alt: Runtime preparation turns a cell, its three boundary surfaces, and a surface-crossing tally into structured records whose metadata points into a flat data array through generated accessors.

+The figure follows one connected example from Python model objects into the two runtime layers.
+The cell record locates its three surface IDs in ``data``, the selected surface record locates an attached tally ID, and the base tally record identifies its concrete surface-crossing record.
+Tally scores, bins, and other variable-length payloads share the same flat arena.
+Generated ``mcdc_get`` and ``mcdc_set`` accessors translate logical field access into the required offset calculation.
+The IDs and offsets shown in the figure are illustrative; their values depend on the compiled model and its packed layout.

 An Explicit Runtime Object Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At a high level, MC/DC's prepared representation recreates machinery that an object system normally provides behind a class interface.
+Together, the structured records, flat data arena, and generated accessors form an explicit runtime object model.
 A conventional object runtime stores fixed fields with the object while references point to separately allocated objects and variable-length values.
 Accessing an attribute follows those references without requiring application code to know where the referenced memory resides.